Proving Child Citizenship After a Parent’s Naturalization

 U.S. Passport

 A passport can also serve as proof of U.S. citizenship.
 It is also a very practical document because the child can use it for travel abroad.
 Applications for U.S. passports are less expensive than the Certificate of Citizenship, and passports are issued more quickly.
 However, passport books do expire after 10 years.
+Additionally, the passport may not be sufficient proof of U.S. citizenship for certain benefits as mentioned above.

 To apply for your child’s citizenship document, you’ll need to file Form N-600, Application for Certificate of Citizenship.
 You may download the file from the USCIS website or prepare it using CitizenPath’s attorney-reviewed software.

-• Form N-600, Application for Certificate of Citizenship
+• Signed Form N-600, Application for Certificate of Citizenship

 • Two passport-style photos of child

-• A copy of child’s birth certificate
+• Child’s birth certificate

-• A copy of child’s permanent resident card
+• Child’s permanent resident card

-• A copy of the U.S. citizen parent’s birth certificate
+• U.S. citizen parent’s birth certificate

-• A copy of parent’s Certificate of Naturalization
+• Parent’s Certificate of Naturalization

-• A copy of the parents’ marriage certificate
+• Parent’s marriage certificate

 • Evidence of child’s legal and physical custody with the U.S. citizen parent